 Achilles rupture, one of the most common debilitating injuries affecting the lower leg, often requires intense medical care.
 In many cases, surgical intervention is considered the standard of care.
 However, new studies reveal alternative, non-operative treatment options with similar outcomes.
 This article will explore the efficacy of operative intervention versus non-operative treatment for Achilles ruptures.

-What is an Achilles Rupture?
+What is an Achilles Tear?

 The Achilles tendon is the largest tendon in the body, connecting the calf muscles to the heel bone.
 Achilles tendon ruptures commonly occur while playing sports that require high-level movements, such as running or jumping.
 The rupture may also arise from a sudden, forceful dorsiflexion of the foot.
 Symptoms of Achilles rupture include a sharp pain in the heel accompanied by a popping sound.